-Ask Price: The price at which you can buy an asset.
-This is set by the broker and is always slightly higher than the bid price.
+Ask Price: The price at which you can buy a CFD asset.
+It is typically higher than the bid price due to the spread.

 Spread: The difference between the bid and ask prices, representing the broker's profit.
 A tighter spread means lower costs for the trader.